-Public Assistance and Food Stamp customers can apply for HEAP at their local social services district office.
+- Public Assistance and Food Stamp customers can apply for HEAP at their local social services district office.
 If you have questions, call (914) 995-5619.
 These households can mail their completed applications to the HEAP Unit, 112 East Post Rd.
-5th Floor, White Plains, New York 10601.
+5th Fl., White Plains, NY 10601.

-Individuals over the age of 60, permanently disabled or in receipt of SSI can apply for HEAP through the Westchester County Department of Social Services at (914) 995-5619.
+- Individuals over the age of 60, permanently disabled or in receipt of SSI can apply for HEAP through the Westchester County Department of Social Services at (914) 995-5619.
 These households can also mail their completed applications to the HEAP Unit, 112 East Post Rd.
-5th Floor, White Plains, New York 10601.
+5th Floor, White Plains, NY 10601.

 Criteria for emergency HEAP benefit

 - Your electricity is necessary for your heating system to work and is either shut-off or scheduled to be shut off or

 - Your natural gas heat is off or scheduled to be shut-off or

 - You are out of or in danger of running out of fuel (oil, propane, wood, or coal) or

 - Your essential applicant owned heating equipment is inoperable